In brief

 Water-based products are the most commonly compatible finish option for polymer clay.
 Sculpey's finish guidance recommends water-based glazes and sealers as the starting point.

-Common options in the polymer clay community:
+Common options polymer clay makers use:

 - Sculpey Gloss Glaze and Sculpey Satin Glaze are purpose-made for polymer clay.
 Apply in thin coats and let each coat dry fully.